ContactEngineering/topobank/docs/deploy.rst

     docker-compose -f production.yml build

+If this was successful, aks yourself these questions:

+- Is a change in config files neccessary, e.g. below `.envs/production`?
+  Are there any new settings?
+- Is a migration of the database needed?
+If yes, do `docker-compose -f production.yml run --rm django python manage.py migrate` See here for reference: https://cookiecutter-django.readthedocs.io/en/latest/deployment-with-docker.html?highlight=migrate

-If this was successful, start the new containers in the background:
+If this is okay, start the new containers in the background:

 .. code:: bash

     docker-compose -f production.yml up -d

 Test whether the new application works.
+See also above link if you want to scale the application, e.g. having more processes handling the web requests or celery workers.

 Look into the database
 ----------------------